 What does that mean?

-This mean that while speech that intentionally incites genocide must be criminalized, and speech inciting violence may be criminalized, speech that is merely disturbing or shocking should not be a crime.
+This means that while speech that intentionally incites genocide must be criminalized, and speech inciting violence may be criminalized, speech that is merely disturbing or shocking should not be a crime.
 In other words, people should be allowed to curse whoever the hell they want without getting an invite to the Cyber crimes bureau or getting sued by politicians.

 I know many believe personal insults shouldn’t be allowed and I avoid promoting them on the blog or elsewhere, but to have them criminalized is a big mistake and someone needs to put an end to that in Lebanon.
 People need to express themselves anyway they want and bash, insult, curse, make jokes on anyone they want, from religious people to politicians to presidents to ministers and members of parliaments.